cedricp/ddt4all/setup_tools/README.md

-# ddt4all_data
+# setup_tools

-The ddt4all/ddt4all_data folder contains data and resources for dtt4all app.
+The setup_tools folder contains tools for dtt4all build setup apps.